 Going back to the beginning, much like the way in which the name of Dr Morse was influenced by a mural discovered on a wall of their new venue while it was under construction, Bodriggy draws its name from the building it inhabits too.
 While the lettering above the entrance offers up its former life as an auto service centre, it once served as a stonemasons villa, known as Bodriggy Villa, and that name can still be found on the roof of the building.
 It seemed fitting to follow the approach taken before them and name their new brewery after a piece of history too, particularly as a desire to celebrate the local community runs through everything they do.

+Take as an example Speccie Juice, the session IPA brewed with inner north neighbours The Old Bar and its football team The Unicorns.
 It’s the kind of collaboration that fits with Pete’s priority that Bodriggy needs to be first and foremost an authentic Abbotsford space where anyone is welcome, one that just so happens to make its own beer.
-To fit that vision, plans for the venue when it opens towards the start of 2019 are detailed and immense.
+Take a look at the Speccy Juice cans and you'll find their blazed mascot meandering past all manner of local references.

 In a city with so many emerging breweries, having a strong connection to the community around you seems to be evermore important.
 That's clearly the case for Bodriggy and, while it's taken them a while longer to open their doors than planned, that they're a welcome addition to the fast-growing craft beer hub of inner north Melbourne is in no doubt.